 - Sunshine Weaving | The Nurture Store

-- Fingerprint Art Keychain and Backpack Charms – Make a Fingerprint Sun Keychain
+- Fingerprint Art Keychain and Backpack Charms: Make a Fingerprint Sun Keychain.

 As mentioned above, the summer solstice is traditionally a time to celebrate the potential for a good harvest.
-What better way to celebrate the potential of a good harvest than by getting out in the garden?
-Start a garden, bring new life to your garden by planting something new, or spend some time tending it and giving your plants the care they need.
-Use any of the gardening tutorials below to get started.
+What better way to celebrate the sun’s light and the promise of a good harvest than by getting out into the garden?

-- How to plant Flowers Organically
+- How to Plant a Tree

 - Growing Sunflowers & How to Grow a Sunflower House (photo below)